cnobre/W25-CSC316H/week-07/hw/week-07_hw.md

   * Who is the audience?
   * What are the questions your dashboard is trying to answer?
   * Explore the data using your dashboard and write down **at least three insights** you got.
 Be specific, i.e., what visualizations or interactions led to those insights?
 Include screenshots to corroborate your insights.

-## 2) Final Project

-The project phase of the year is about to start & we will address the logistics of the final projects in great detail during Thursday's lecture.
-For this week, your only task is to fill out the form provided on Quercus in the `Final Project` module.

 ## 3) Submit Homework in Quercus